 How to Treat Diabetic Neuropathy

-Distal neuropathy (peripheral neuropathy) affects the feet and hands and is the most common form of diabetic neuropathy.
+Peripheral neuropathy affects the feet and hands and is the most common form of diabetic neuropathy.
 It usually is bilateral, that is, it affects both sides of the body, but it can affect only one side.

 Diabetic amyotrophy affects the nerves in the thighs and may affect both legs.
 Charcot joint may occur if the bones in the feet develop fractures and the foot becomes misaligned.
 Because of neuropathy, you may not feel the pain of the fracture.
 The foot can then lose muscle support and may eventually become deformed.